 Maths revision classes are regularly organised for our students preparing for GCSE during term time.
 In addition to this year 11 students receive a comprehensive range of Maths revision aids such as tutorial videos which covers all areas of GCSE, revision guides, revision work books, apps to support progress as well as sets of past exam papers.

-We breathe fresh air into our lessons and inspire a new enthusiasm for the subject by organising trips which allows our students to discover how Maths is applied around the world.
+We work on our students being able to problem solve in our lessons and inspire a new enthusiasm for the subject by organising trips which allow our students to discover how Maths is applied in the real world.
 They are able to make links between maths, nature and other area enabling them to appreciate how the subject is crucial to all aspects of everyday life.

 - Maths challenges (Junior, Intermediate and Senior)